Get an annual AARP membership for only $12. Limited time offer.

 Please enter a valid zip

 Navigating memory care costs for a loved one can feel daunting.
-Memory care is more intensive than other types of senior care, such as assisted living, but not always as medically intensive as a nursing home or skilled nursing care.
+Memory care is more intensive than other types of senior care, such as assisted living, but not as medically intensive as a nursing home or skilled nursing care.
 Memory care requires continuous supervision and specialized infrastructure to manage issues like elopement.

 With that in mind, let's delve deeper into the landscape of memory care costs.